khurram-wasim/beautiful-jekyll/_posts/2018-05-20-server-side-rendering-in-angular.md

 ## Universal gotchas

-In the above script there is section of a hack for server side rendering Angular Universal does not support DOM elements like document, event, navigator etc.
+In the above script there is section of a hack for server side rendering Angular Universal does not support DOM elements like **document, event, navigator etc.**
-This is because when you develop an application, for best practices you should follow the guidelines and facilities provided by the framework you are using.
+This is because when you develop an application, for best practices **you should follow the guidelines and facilities provided by the framework you are using**.

+In my case some of the external modules were using those DOM elements (window, document and navigator.)
+To fix this issue I included the module **domino** which provides DOM at the backend.

+A sample usage can also be found [here](https://github.com/angular/universal/issues/830).

 # 3. Setup a webpack config to handle this Node server.ts file and serve your application!